VBproDev/estrocom/README.md

 Hi!
 I’m Viraj Bijpuria, a developer specializing in modern, fast, and accessible e-commerce solutions.
 I help businesses launch online stores that look great, perform well, and attract customers.

-If you want a custom store built, or help setting up this template, I can handle everything from design to deployment, from SEO to a11y, from payment integrations to delivery integrations.
+If you want a custom store built, or help setting up this template, I can handle everything from design to deployment, from SEO to a11y, from payment to delivery integrations.

 [Contact me](mailto:proshowspeed@gmail.com) to get started.